Tuesday, May 4, 2010

 UPDATE 2014:

 The theatre struggled as a stand-alone, live venue.
-In April 2014 True North Entertainent, owner of the Winnipeg Jets and MTS Centre arena, announced that they had reached a long-term lease agreement with the Walker Theatre Performing Arts Group Inc..They will now be responsible for the bookings and its management.
+In April 2014 True North Entertainment, owner of the Winnipeg Jets and MTS Centre arena, announced that they had reached a long-term lease agreement with the Walker Theatre Performing Arts Group Inc..They will now be responsible for the bookings and its management.

 Related: